Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

     ./decrypt.sh path/to/game_dir
     ```

-### Optimizing the Image Files
+### Optimizing the Image and Audio Files
-This step requires the image files to be decrypted and helps reduce the size of the image files.
+This requires decrypting the game files.
+This helps reduce the overall file size.
 - Open a terminal in this repository folder.

 - Run the `optimize.sh` script: